 Protection of cultural heritage, community, and visitor well-being

 Review the results of the Sustainable Tourism Council (GSTC) Destination Assessment here.
 Learn more about the results of the GSTC assessment at a recorded webinar presented by Dr. Kelly Bricker on our Facebook page or review the GSTC assessment Presentation Document.

 Note: The GSTC Destination Assessment is not a certification program.
 Rather, it’s widely recognized as a critical tool for helping destinations improve their management practices and prepare them for future certification by a GSTC accredited destination certification program.

-As a next step, The Coraggio Group conducted a comprehensive survey of Park City residents, business owners, workers, and visitors.
+During the early development of the Sustainable Tourism Plan, the Coraggio Group conducted a comprehensive survey of Park City residents, business owners, workers, and visitors.
 They used these 2,600+ survey responses, in addition to focus groups and individual interviews with local leaders, to create the Situation Assessment for Park City and Summit County.
-This assessment identified 7 key themes to help inform the Sustainable Tourism planning process:
+This assessment identified seven key themes to help inform the Sustainable Tourism planning process:

 The Destination Stewardship Council was formed to develop the Sustainable Tourism Plan for Park City and Summit County.
 The council contains members from diverse perspectives, including government representatives, large and small local businesses, nonprofits, and residents at large.
-Over the course of 6 meetings, the council will use the GSTC Assessment and Situation Assessment to create a vision and action plan for the future of sustainable tourism in Park City and Summit County.
-The Sustainable Tourism Plan is expected to be finalized in summer 2022.
+Over the course of 7 meetings, the council used the GSTC Assessment and Situation Assessment to create a vision and action plan for the future of sustainable tourism in Park City and Summit County.